MasaCMS/MasaCMS/config/README.md

 ## Legacy Plugin Support

-In MuMasa CMSra 7.2 Application.cfc lifecycle files have been moved to (https://github.com/MasaCMS/MasaCMS/tree/7.2/core/appcfc).
+In Masa CMS 7.2 Application.cfc lifecycle files have been moved to (https://github.com/MasaCMS/MasaCMS/tree/7.2/core/appcfc).
 If this causes issues with legacy plugins and updating the plugins is problematic you can a add the following settings.ini.cfm or environment variable and reload.
 Masa CMS will then add stub files back that simply include the files in the new location.

 ### settings.ini.cfm